tristan-day-research/NeuroStorm_seizure_detection/README.md

 Seizures are often described as electrical storms in the brain.
 NeuroStorm reflects this analogy.

 ## Project Foundation:
-This project replicates and extends the work presented in the paper **"Large Brain Model for Learning Generic Representations with Tremendous EEG Data in BCI"** by Wei-Bang Jiang, Li-Ming Zhao, and Bao-Liang Lu at Shanghai Jiao Tong University and Shanghai Emotionhelper Technology Co., Ltd.
+This project replicates and extends the work presented in the 2024 ICLR conference paper **"Large Brain Model for Learning Generic Representations with Tremendous EEG Data in BCI"** by Wei-Bang Jiang, Li-Ming Zhao, and Bao-Liang Lu at Shanghai Jiao Tong University and Shanghai Emotionhelper Technology Co., Ltd.
 Read the paper here https://openreview.net/pdf?id=QzTpTRVtrP

 NeuroStorm adapts this work specifically for seizure detection, building on their groundbreaking research in Brain-Computer Interfaces (BCI).